Phillibob55/Time_Table_Generator/README.md

 # TIME_TABLE_GENERATOR

 This is a simple time table generator for Any educational institution.
-It is written in python and uses the Libxl library for writing to excel. files.
+It is written in C++ and uses the Libxl library for writing to excel. files.

 ## Pre-requisites